braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/microsoft_azure_blob_storage_for_currents.md

 Microsoft provides two access keys to maintain connections using one key while regenerating the other.
 You only need the connection string from one of them.

 {% alert note %}
-Braze Currents uses the connection string from this menu, not the key.
+Braze uses the connection string from this menu, not the key.
 {% endalert %}

 ![]({% image_buster /assets/img/azure-currents-step-2.png %})